 Q - How do I enable this new feature?

 A - You can set a tenancy default of Standard or Minimal Perlego is not already available on your reading lists, please raise a support ticket.
 Or using the List Integration Report set the integration for lists in bulk or for individual lists.

 Q - What does this look like for students?

 A - Screenshots above are from the Student view and also see our related support article: Talis Aspire and Perlego integration for students.

 Q - How can I find out more about the terms of the subscriptions on behalf of students?

 A - Perlego also has a comprehensive FAQ page you can refer to.

 Q - What publishers are represented in the Perlego catalogue?

-A - Perlego are continuing to acquire titles and publishers have a discovery page which shows the spread of titles by Publisher - Perlego - Publishers.
+A - Perlego continues to acquire titles and publishers.
+They have a discovery page which shows the spread of titles by Publisher - Perlego - Publishers.